In 2022, the FIFA World Cup was held in the Arab world for the first time. The tournament was held Nov. 21 through Dec. 18, 2022, in Qatar.

 The World Cup final tournament format has been in place since 1998, but the 2022 World Cup will be its final time in use.
 The event is moving to a 48-team format in 2026.

-The current format features 32 national teams in two stages, including the Group Stage and Knockout Stage.
+The current format features 32 national teams in two stages, including the Group Stage and the Knockout Stage.
 The Group Stage sees teams compete within eight groups of four.
 Each group plays a round-robin tournament, with each team playing one match against the three other teams in its group.
 Teams earn three points for a win and one for a draw.
 The top two earning teams from each group advance to the Knockout Stage.

 The Knockout Stage is a single-elimination tournament starting with the top 16 teams advancing from the Group Stage.
 The games are one-off matches decided by extra time and penalty shootouts if the game is tied.
 It starts with a Round of 16 where the winner of each group plays the runner-up of another.
-Winners advance through to the quarterfinals, semifinals and the final.
+Winners advance through to the quarterfinals, semifinals and final.
 There is also a third-place match between the two semifinal losers.

 The new 48-team World Cup format in 2026 will consist of 16 groups of three in the Group Stage.
 Two teams from each group will qualify for a 32-team Knockout Stage with an additional round.